Created

 armies and powers of immortality held the kingship of Sumer, the

 First Region, for 1000 years.
-Here she and her lineage--the
+Here she and the Enlilites ruling the

 |